 Best lightweight hair mask

 “This is our tried and true that works with nearly every hair texture, from straight to wavy to curly,” says Stephanie Louis, founder of Stylebox Salon.
 “It’s not sticky and it’s super light.”
 Louis says that Verb’s Ghost line is generally reliable for healthy-feeling hair (she’s previously recommended the Ghost shampoo) and that it will also help restore a healthy look for those who have dry hair from chemical processing or colouring.
-Like all of Ghost’s products, the mask is paraben- and sulfate-free, meaning it won’t dull colour-treated hair; it also contains glycerin, which has a softening effect.
+Like all of Ghost’s products, the mask is paraben- and sulphate-free, meaning it won’t dull colour-treated hair; it also contains glycerin, which has a softening effect.
 Moringa seed oil, meanwhile, which is derived from the moringa tree and known for its nutritional compounds, including fats and proteins, works to add back that moisture.
 Louis notes that because the formula is so light, those with curlier hair textures may not see immediate improvement after using the mask — but give it two to three months of regular use.
+[Editor’s note: This product is currently out of stock, but is available to preorder.]

 Best masks for heat-damaged hair